wxsd-sales/microsoft-teams-presence-macro/README.md

 ## Getting the User ID
 The user ID for these API calls isn't the email address of the user but instead a long alphanumeric string.
-The easiet way to find your own ID is to use the [Microsoft Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) and click on the 'GET my Profile' link.
-The ID will be at the bottom of the reponse section on the right:
+The eaqsiest way to find your own ID is to use the [Microsoft Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) and click on the 'GET my Profile' link.
+The ID will be at the bottom of the response section on the right:

 ![image](https://user-images.githubusercontent.com/21026209/161586596-33cbc311-e5c9-41d2-b835-818ad1581805.png)